PNEPOCHI/LITA-CAPSTONE-PROJECT/README.md

    - What the percentage of total sales contributed by each region.
    - What products with no sales in the last quarter.
    - What is the total number of customers from each region.
-   - What the most popular subscription type by the number of customers.
-   - What is the average subscription duration for all customers.
-   - customers with subscriptions longer than 12 months.
-   - What is the total revenue by subscription type.
-   - What is the top 3 regions by subscription cancellations.
-   - What isthe total number of active and canceled subscriptions.

      ### Data Analysis
    #### TABLE 1(FINDINGS AND RESULT)